euotiniel/appRickAndMorty/README.md

 # Rick and Morty App

+<p>Rick and Morty is an American animated adult series created by Justin Roiland and Dan Harmon.
+The series follows the interdimensional adventures of Rick Sanchez, an alcoholic scientist and genius, and his grandson, Morty Smith, a shy and not very intelligent teenager, as they travel to different universes and planets in a variety of strange and dangerous adventures.</p>

 ![RAM_LOGO_FINAL](https://user-images.githubusercontent.com/93485038/229370139-dd9f6535-62cb-4b0f-87d5-65e6001cbff0.jpg)

 ## Description

-<p>This project is a single-page application built with React, Router-dom and Styled Components and more, which consumes the <a href="https://rickandmortyapi.com/">Rick and Morty API</a>.
-It displays information about the characters.</p>
+This is an application developed with React and consuming the <a href="https://rickandmortyapi.com/">Rick and Morty API</a>.
+The application allows you to view the characters of the Rick and Morty series and see details of each of the characters.

 ![Captura de Ecrã (796)](https://user-images.githubusercontent.com/93485038/229370259-bcd4b1f8-6aef-44ba-928d-5f068d6334bf.png)